 As there was no photo club I tried my hand at the Horror Movies quiz one deck down in the Lords Tavern, a cricket themed bar.
 Unfortunately my memory was not good enough to win, but the drinks and atmosphere of the bar were good.

 While I was making a fool of myself in the quiz my wife, Mel was having a go at the Line dancing lessons in the Harlequins Club.
 A venue that during the day catered for various dancing and exercise classes and in the evening became a Ballroom or nightclub in which to try out your newly acquired dancing skills.
+Later in the morning we took a stroll around the deck.
+The weather was beautiful and sunny and as you can see from the picture not a cloud in the sky.

 Very few boats passed us considering we were travelling through highly commercial shipping lanes.
 Some like the one above made for good photo opportunities though.